wader/fq/doc/dev.md

 ## Implementation details

 - fq uses a gojq fork that can be found at https://github.com/wader/gojq/tree/fq (the "fq" branch)
-- fq uses a readline fork that can be found at https://github.com/wader/readline/tree/fq (the "fq" branch)
 - cli readline uses raw mode to blocks ctrl-c to become a SIGINT

 ## Dependencies and source origins